 The Chase Sapphire Preferred Card is the choice to make if foreign travel is high on your list.

-Although it comes with an annual fee, that fee can be waived in the first year and, in the years to follow, may well pay for itself many times over in rewards.
+Although it comes with an annual fee that, in the years to follow, may well pay for itself many times over in rewards.

-When you sign up for the Chase Sapphire Preferred Card, you'll immediately get a signup bonus and access to a portal that enables you to cash in on various types of rewards.
+When you sign up for the Chase Sapphire Preferred Card, you'll immediately get a bonus and access to a portal that enables you to cash in on various types of rewards.

 The rewards structure is one that's straightforward and easy to understand: you get 2 points for every $1 spent on restaurants and 2 points for every $1 spent on travel--1 point for every other $1 you spend.

 Plus, with this card, you can transfer points to partnered airline and hotel frequent traveler programs, giving you even more options to save.